gumaerc-testorg/21a.506-spring-2014/content/pages/syllabus.md

 Students must come to class and participate actively in class discussions.
 If you miss a class, it is your responsibility to catch-up.
 It is your responsibility to inform the instructor of any missed classes or assignments

-For all research reports, students must cite research sources using the [Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
+For all research reports, students must cite research sources using the {{% resource_link "ff5b2418-5d42-4420-9c74-d894d3d2055b" "Chicago Manual of Style" %}}.

 If you miss a deadline without a valid excuse (religious observance, illness, family calamity, circumstances beyond your control), a penalty of 5 points will be applied for every day past the deadline.
 For example, if the original assignment was worth 20 points, the day after the deadline your work will be worth a maximum of 15 points.